isabella232/magento-learn.en/help/free-video-library/accessing-entity-objects-on-their-pages.md

 ---
 # Accessing Entity Objects on their Pages

-In this short video, we will learn how to access a product object from any place on a product view page like blocks or templates.
-And how to access a product object with category quotes and order objects.
+In this short video, we will learn how to access a product object from any place on a product view page like blocks or templates. we will also learn how to access a product object with category quotes and order objects.

 #### Who is this video for?
 * Developers